wmcbrine/tivoremote/README.txt

 Zoom -- Also known as "Aspect" or "Window" on pre-Premiere remotes; they
         all use the same code.

+Aspect -- Rather then sending the IRCODE, as the Zoom button does, this
+          cycles between zoom modes by sending discrete codes for each mode.
+This is the only way to access the TiVo's hidden stretch mode, and it's useful in HME apps that do video streaming, but don't act on the Zoom IRCODE.

 CC -- Closed-caption toggle; now uses discrete commands for this purpose
       instead of the Info-Down-etc. sequence used in older versions.